kmehltretter82/frama-c-linux/contrib/linux-patches/arm64-kvm-mte-v1/README.md

 - The exact Kbuild-mapped checker run reports one MTE initialization ordering violation at baseline `guest.c:1051` and none after the series.
 Both bounded Eva runs complete with zero alarms.
+- The path-sensitive MTE helper-domain rule reports the fresh-hugetlb `page_mte_tagged()` fall-through once in the complete baseline `guest.c` and zero times with only patch 4 applied.
 - The Frama-C checker recognizes both the original MTE helper and ordinary direct user-copy helpers, so the fixed result still checks that the staged `copy_from_user()` remains before initialization acquisition.